magento/merchdocs/src/live-search/rules-add.md

 ## Step 2: Describe the condition(s)

-Condition(s) are the search query requirements that must be met to trigger an event.
-A rule can have up to ten conditions.
+Condition(s) are the query requirements that must be met to trigger an event.
+A rule can have from one to ten conditions.
 ### Single condition

 1. Under _Build your rule_, select the **Condition** to be met and follow the instructions to complete the statement.